Musk's straight-arm gesture embraced by right-wing extremists regardless of what he meant

 “Maybe woke really is dead,” white nationalist Keith Woods posted on X.

+“Did Elon Musk just Heil Hitler …” right-wing commentator Evan Kilgore posted on X. “We are so back.”

 The Anti-Defamation League, an antisemitism and human rights watchdog, called it an “awkward gesture” and urged caution in jumping to conclusions.
-Other extremism watchdogs and experts pointed out it was unclear what Musk was trying to convey to the crowd of Trump’s supporters during his speech by thrusting his arm out.
+Other extremism monitors and experts pointed out it was unclear what Musk was trying to convey to the crowd of Trump’s supporters by thrusting his arm out.

 “I’m skeptical it was on purpose,” said Jared Holt, a senior research analyst at the Institute for Strategic Dialogue, which tracks online hate.
 “It would be an act of self-sabotage that wouldn’t really make much sense at all.”

-Note: This story has been updated to correct the misspelling of the name of the Capital One Arena.